Ro-Cab/Active-Directory-Lab/README.md

 ## 🔐 Step 16 - Log In with a Domain Account
 After restart, chose Other User at login.
 Entered one of the new domain usernames (for example rcabral) with the password Password1.
-Successfully signed in and loaded a profile connected to the domain.
+Successfully signed in and loaded a profile connected to the domain and was able to connect to the internet.

-This verified that AD, DHCP, DNS, and NAT are working correctly.
+This verified that AD, DHCP, DNS, and NAT were working correctly.

 <img width="975" height="662" alt="image" src="https://github.com/user-attachments/assets/45c3959d-e5ce-48c4-834f-931a13440d44" />